 Guess what?
 When you have less stuff you also have less clutter.
 Less clutter means less dust, less cleaning, less chaos.
 For this reason, each of my girls only owns two pairs of shoes: One for school and one for parties.
 I make sure they really like their shoes and they are well-made and comfortable.
 We store them in an open basket by the front door and have yet to lose or misplace a pair.
 Generally, I have noticed that the less we have, the less we lose and misplace things and the less we have to clean, store, and organize.
 It’s tempting to get frivolous with purchasing new clothes, housewares and toys, but I much prefer investing in fewer, high-quality things and taking very good care of them.

 Less Stuff, More Connection

 Shopping is a major escape for many of us when we are lonely, restless, or down.
 Instead of pulling out the credit card next time you feel low, try connecting with an old friend, pursuing a hobby, reading, taking a walk, or spending quality time with the people you love.

 Have you ever noticed that children can spend hours playing with an oversized cardboard box, or building a fort out of the couch cushions?
 I believe that creativity needs space and with less stuff, comes more creativity.

 If you are interested in streamlining your belongings and simplifying your life, but don’t know where or how to start, start small.
 Clean out a drawer, donate an outfit you no longer wear, or pass on the toys your children have grown out of.
 The most important thing is just to start.

 Need some support getting started?
 I’d love to help.
-My Virtual Closet Makeover program will teach you how to edit, organize, and style any space, starting with your closet.
 Click HERE.